EconometricInstitute/feb22012-programming-website/data/week5/4-sets.md

 `TreeSet<E>` implements the `SortedSet<E>` interface and requires some order of the elements of type `E`.
 This can be the natural order, if E implements `Comparable<E>`, or it can be provided by passing a `Comparator<E>` to the constructor.
 The `TreeSet` stores its elements in the nodes of a binary tree, such that the following properties hold at all time:

-- All nodes in the left subtree of the node hold smaller (or equal) elements
+- All nodes in the left subtree of the node hold smaller elements
-- All nodes in the right subtree of the node hold greater (or equal) elements
+- All nodes in the right subtree of the node hold greater elements

 The advantage of this way to organize the data is that if the tree is balanced, i.e. for each node the subtree on its left side contains roughly as many nodes as the subtree on its right side, in every step half of the remaining elements in the tree can be ignored.
 The number of steps needed to detect if an element is present or not then becomes the base-2 logarithm of the number of elements stored in the tree.